dell/omnia/docs/source/Overview/SupportMatrix/OperatingSystems/Ubuntu.rst

 .. note::
     * Omnia supports only the "server install image" version of Ubuntu on the control plane and the cluster nodes.
     * Omnia does not currently support Slurm on Ubuntu.
-    * FreeIPA installation is not supported on Ubuntu.
+    * FreeIPA server is not provided in the default Ubuntu repositories.
+OpenLDAP is provided as an alternative.
     * PowerVault storage devices are not compatible with the Ubuntu operating system.
 As a result, Omnia running on Ubuntu clusters does not support the configuration of PowerVault storage devices.